Restaurants in Kampala – the Reality of Eating Out for Visitors

 - Avoid Ice Cubes – Drinks made with Tap Water: The Bradt guide may say that Tap Water is safe, ask most Ugandans.

 Here are the Top Restaurants in Kampala based on TripAdvisor reviews.
-This is not a list of ours but reflect the reviews of those that have visited the restaurants.
+This is not a list of ours but reflects the reviews of those that have visited the restaurants.

 Do keep in mind, that TripAdvisor Reviews can and are manipulated by owners of various establishments including restaurants.